 Get up to date with the new two child policy and benefit cap.
 Find out how to identify those affected and what you can do to support struggling families.

-Get right up to date with the introduction of Universal Credit in Salford.
-Find out who is affected, how Universal Credit works and how to manage monthly payments.
+Get right up to date with the introduction of Universal Credit in Salford, which becomes a full digital area in September 2018.
+Find out who is affected, how Universal Credit works and how to support residents.

-For those who have attended the overview workshop or already have a working knowledge of Universal Credit.
-This workshop provides all you need to know about the housing cost element with practical tips for problem solving and supporting tenants to pay the rent.
+For those who already have an understanding of how Universal Credit works, this workshop provides all you need to know about the housing cost element with practical tips for problem solving and supporting tenants to pay the rent.

 A practical workshop to give you the basic skills and confidence to understand the work capability assessment, support people with their ESA50 or UC50 forms and challenge decisions.

-Get up to date with how PIP is replacing Disability Living Allowance and how you can support disabled residents to claim PIP and challenge decisions.
+Get up to date with how PIP is replacing Disability Living Allowance and how you can support disabled residents to complete the PIP forms and get further evidence.